This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Everything is so pretty, and right now I want to feel pretty.
 I thought having pictures of myself would be a good visual for me to see and appreciate who I am.
 Maybe if I see then I won’t be so darn hard on myself.

-One Pan Baked Coconut Shrimp
+Healthy Baked Coconut Shrimp

-This One Pan Baked Coconut Shrimp was one I had dreamed of making.
+This healthy coconut shrimp recipe was one I had dreamed of making.
 As in, I went to bed Friday night, woke up Saturday morning and just had to make it.

 Last week a follower on Facebook asked if I would post a healthy “fried” recipe.
 I’ve never been a fan of fried foods, but after he said that I couldn’t stop obsessing over how I could make it happen.

 The irony in my imperfect weekend is this perfect recipe.
-A healthy coconut shrimp recipe that takes 15 minutes to make, loaded with filling ingredients, bursting with undeniable flavor, and tastes like the real fried deal.
+A healthy coconut shrimp recipe that takes 15-minutes to make, loaded with filling ingredients, bursting with undeniable flavor, and tastes like the real fried deal.
 From now on, my dreams are in charge of recipe development.

 Hope you love this gluten free coconut shrimp recipe!

-One Pan Baked Coconut Shrimp
+Baked Coconut Shrimp

 Ingredients